 What are the Potential CBG Benefits?

 Based on what we’re hearing from users, CBG products can be especially useful for sleep and insomnia, cognitive and focus issues, and to help relieve inflammation.
-As is true with all cannabis products, CBG products have different effects on different people and you will have to some experimentation of your own.
-Based on the anecdotal feedback, CBG may be something to try if traditional CBD products alone aren’t giving you all of the benefits that you are seeking.
+As is true with all cannabis products, CBG products have different therapeutic effects on different people and you will have to some experimentation of your own.
+Based on the anecdotal feedback, CBG may be something to try if traditional CBD products alone aren’t giving you all of the health benefits that you are seeking.

 What Does the Research Say?

 Medical studies into the effects of CBG and other cannabinoids have been limited to date.
-We expect more research in the coming years now that hemp is officially legal in the U.S. In the meantime, the clinical research into CBG is limited to studies performed on mice.
+We expect more cannabinoid research in the coming years now that hemp is officially legal in the U.S. In the meantime, the clinical research into CBG is limited to studies performed on mice.
 While these studies certainly don’t imply they will have the same results for humans, they may help spur further research.

 - Inflammatory bowel disease -CBG was shown to reduce inflammation associated with colitis in mice in this 2013 study.
 The study suggested that “CBG could be considered for clinical experimentation in IBD patients.”